MAInformatico/MAInformatico.github.io/_posts/2019-11-28-Discipline.md

 tags: [Technology]
 ---

-If you want to improve I recommend you read this post: https://hackernoon.com/i-live-in-a-small-town-in-russia-write-books-on-asynchronous-php-and-give-talks-on-international-po-nveg320t
+If you want to improve I recommend you read this [post] (https://hackernoon.com/i-live-in-a-small-town-in-russia-write-books-on-asynchronous-php-and-give-talks-on-international-po-nveg320t)

 It is the story of how a person can achieve their purposes.
 There are a lot of post in Internet about it, and this is awesome.
 However we can forget the main element to achieve your purpose: discipline.